nibblesky/react-ifdo/README.md

 #### ReactIFDO.initialize('GCODE')

 This function must be used to initialize ReactIFDO before other tracking functions can record data.
-If you want to get a GCODE, please sign up here [IFDO Join](https://ifdo.co.kr/join_ifdo.apz) and apply for the service.
+If you want to get a GCODE, Sign up here [IFDO Join](https://ifdo.co.kr/join_ifdo.apz) and apply for the service.

 ###### Example